-The current LTFP under 'both Scenarios allocates adequate funding towards Infrastructure assets in terms of assets maintenance, renewal and new/upgrade as shown in the chart below.
-A total of \$124 million will be allocated to asset maintenance over 10 years, \$247 million to asset renewals and \$114.6 million (excluding Major Local Centre Projects) to build new or upgrade existing assets.
+The current LTFP under both Scenarios allocates adequate funding towards infrastructure assets in terms of assets maintenance, renewal and new/upgrade as shown in the chart below.
+A total of \$187 million will be allocated to asset maintenance over 10 years, \$257 million to asset renewals and \$152 million (excluding Major Local Centre Projects) to build new or upgrade existing assets.
 The new/upgrade expenditure includes new or existing projects largely funded by S94 developer contributions, such as for community facilities to meet the needs of the growing community.
-Major capital initiatives are planned to begin from 2018/19 with most of the spend being between 2019/20 and 2023/24.
+Major capital initiatives are planned to begin from 2019/20 with most of the expenditure occurring between 2020/21 and 2023/24.